greydevv/pytyper/DOCUMENTATION.md

 5
 ```
 Notes:\
-`conflicting` will also account for missing characters, i.e. if string **b** has a different length than string **a**, that difference is added to the total number of characers that do not match their pairs.
+`conflicting` will also account for missing characters, i.e. if string **b** has a different length than string **a**, that difference is added to the total number of characters that do not match their pairs.

 ### matching